ToddWebDev/golf-shot/README.md

-# golf-shot
+# ⛳️ golf-shot 🏌🏼
-React and redux app with all the golf thing
+React and redux app with all the golf things

+##Stack
+MERN - Mongo.js, Express.js, React.js, Node.js